 Airports within easy driving distance of the TIEC include the Asheville Regional Airport (AVL), 40 minutes; Greenville Spartanburg International Airport (GSP), 50 minutes; and Charlotte Douglas International Airport (CLT), 90 minutes.

 When looking for lodging for the Games, besides the hotels listed on tryon2018.com, do a search for cabins, vacation homes, inns, B&Bs and rooms for rent on sites like Vacation Rental by Owner, Home Away or Airbnb.
 You can also go to town governmental or tourism web sites for towns near the TIEC, such as Columbus, Flat Rock, Forest City, Hendersonville, Rutherfordton, Saluda and Tryon, and Landrum in South Carolina.
 There are also many campgrounds in the area.

 The theme for the opening ceremonies of the World Equestrian Games is “Celebrate the Horse; Celebrate the Sport!”
-With a trip to Tryon in 2018, you’ll have a chance to do that and more.
+With a trip to Tryon in 2018 and following the World Equestrian Games guide, you’ll have a chance to do that and more.

 Your Ticket to the Games

 There are many ticket options available for watching the Games.
 An all-sessions pass allows entrance to all of the competitions in all sports during the Games.
 A package of tickets gets you in to all of the competition days for one sport (dressage or vaulting, for instance).
 A single-session pass for one sport gets you in to see one day of competition (such as the show jumping final or driving marathon).
 There will also be also venue day passes that allow you to walk around the grounds and through the World Equine Expo.